marwan-abdellah/Buildyard/README.md

 Use cmake to build a Visual Studio Solution.
 Build this solution at least once to download and install all dependencies.
-Do not use 'Build->Build Solution' but build the project 'ALL_BUILD' or '00_Main->AllProjects'.
-The first one contains sub-target without proper depencies, which will cause build failures.
+Do not use 'Build->Build Solution', but build the project 'ALL_BUILD' or '00_Main->AllProjects' instead.
+The solution contains sub-target without proper depencies, which will cause build failures.

 For development, open [build]/[Project]/[Project].sln and work there as